Saxe Hussar Regiment: Seven Years' War

 Just three months after formation, the regiment saw service during the Battle of Villinghausen, and pursued the army of Prince Ferdinand of Brunswick, who had decamped Soëst.
-The regiment then was near Hausdülmen when it engaged a battalion of the British legion and almost completely destroyed the entire force.
+The regiment then near Hausdulmen when it engaged a British Army battalion and almost completely destroyed it.
 On the 20th, the regiment fought remainders of the main allied army near Ibbenbüren, and kidnapped some 40 prisoners.
 On the 30th near Rhen, the regiment surprised retreating troops and took 50 prisoners from Scheither's Light Troops (Prussian unit) and brought back 30 crew cars.
 The regiment then detached from the main French army and occupied the city of Osnabrück and captured some 400 horses and 800 food wagons.

 At the beginning of 1762, the legion defeated an element of the hussars of the Schwarze Brigade (known as the Black-Yellow Hussars), taking 17 prisoners including 2 officers.
 This action was so significant that the brigade was disbanded by King Frederick of Prussia himself because of the defeat.
 On 22 June 1762 the regiment took part in the Battle of Recklinghausen, where it captured 40 horses and took 200 prisoners, among which were a colonel and a major.
 Another significant blow for the Prussians came when two chasseurs of the regiment captured the hereditary prince of Prussia, but soon saved by the Dragoon Regiment von Bock.
 Three days later a new engagement saw the regiment kill 20 men, wounding twice as many, 200 horses captured, a colonel and cornet of the Hessian Gendarmerie, and a major and cornet of the Carabinier Regiment von Brunswick captured.
 In October, it was present at the Battle of Smalemberg, where 95 infantry, 132 cavalry, and 14 officers were captured.

 On 1 March 1763, the regiment's name changed to the Légion de Conflans, and its establishment expanded to 17 companies: one of grenadiers (foot), eight of fusiliers (foot), and eight of dragoons (mounted).
 The uniform remained green, entirely green with yellow buttons.
 The dragoons wore a green uniform, bordered by a white braid crossing its length in a green stripe.
 The regiment was then garrisoned in Flanders to expand, before reuniting in Metz mid 1763, then Vic in 1766.
 Unlike the majority of the legions raised for the Seven Years' War, the Conflans Legion remained due to their proven courage and tenacity.